Academic Degree Requirements

 • twenty total credits of externship over the four upper-class semesters.

-All externships and directed reading, supervised writing, supervised teaching, and supervised experiential learning are graded S/U. (Note that students also have the ability to take two graded upper- class courses S/U if that option is made available by the course instructor).
-Students must obtain advance permission to have directed readings, supervising writing, supervised teaching, and courses taught in other university division applied toward the Law School’s degree credit requirements by submitting the appropriate forms available on the Forms and Requests page of the Registrar’s website:
+All externships and directed reading, supervised writing, supervised teaching, and supervised experiential learning are graded on a Satisfactory/Unsatisfactory basis.
+(Note that students also have the ability to take two graded upper-class courses S/U if that option is made available by the course instructor).
+In order to have directed readings, supervising writing, supervised teaching, and courses taught in other university division applied toward the Law School’s degree credit requirements, students must obtain advanced permission by submitting the appropriate forms available on the Forms and Requests page of the Registrar’s website.

-Per ABA requirements, a Law School may not permit a student to be enrolled at any time in coursework that would exceed 20 percent of the total coursework required by that school for graduation.
+Based on the faculty’s policy, a student may not be enrolled at any time in coursework that would exceed 20 percent of the total coursework for the degree.
 Therefore, the Dean of Students will not allow students in the J.D. program to take more than 17 credits in any one semester.
 Students in the J.D./LL.M. program will be allowed to take a maximum of 21 credits per semester.
-The Registrar will provide similar maximum semester credit information for those in various joint degree programs in separate registration documents.
-See ABA Standard 311(c).
+The Registrar will provide similar maximum per semester credit information for those in various joint degree programs in separate registration documents.
+To timely complete degree requirements and maintain academic rigor, students are expected to be registered for at least 12 credits (at least 9 of which must be at the Law School).
+Students may petition for a one-semester reduced course load, if special circumstances arise, by submitting the following form at the Registrar’s Office Forms pageException to Hours form.
+You will receive an email from the Law School Registrar’s Office when a decision has been made on your petition.
+To be considered full-time in the Law School for visa, financial aid, and registration purposes, a student must enroll in at least 10 credit hours each semester, 9 of which must be in the Law School.
+The Law School does not have a part-time J.D. program. –

 Writing Requirement